-15. Point the Gun away from all objects.
-Press and hold the Cold Feed Switch until the wire feeds through the end of the Gun two inches.
+26. Point the Gun away from all objects.
+Press and hold the Cold Wire Feed Switch until the wire feeds through two inches.

 The wire liner may come out with the welding wire.
-This is normal, just turn off the Welder and push the wire liner back into the Gun.
+This is normal, just push the wire liner back into the Gun.